keycloak/keycloak-community/design/pushed-authorization-requests.md

 The PAR is automatically enable and PAR request is mandatory prior autorization endpoint and reject any authorization request without a request URI issued from the PAR endpoint, clients must use it

 ### expires_in configuration
+The default lifetime of request_uri should be 60 seconds

 ### Client Metadata require_pushed_authorization_requests